Sjors/nado-book/basics/dns_and_tor.md

 ### So We Trust These Developers?

 What if one of the DNS seed operators were to lie and provide a list of fake or somehow malicious nodes?
-Perhaps as part of an elaborate eclipse attack (see chapter @sec:eclipse).
+Perhaps as part of an elaborate eclipse attack (see chapter 7).
 Nothing would stop them, but it would be very visible.
 Anyone can request IP addresses from the DNS seed and then check if they actually lead to Bitcoin nodes or not, and if these nodes are behaving in suspicious ways.
 This visibility discourages cheating.

 Another potential problem would be if none of the DNS seeds are reachable because, for example, they’re offline.
 For that scenario inside the Bitcoin Core source code (and thus also the binary you download) is a list of IP addresses, as well as some hidden services.